Babywearing during pregnancy – Is it possible? Tips and recommendations

 Regular moderate exercise – such as walking with a baby carrier – promotes your well-being and keeps your back mobile.

-Psychological side: closeness, security & sibling bonding
+Psychological aspects: Closeness, security & sibling bonding

-When you should not wear (anymore)
+When you should no longer wear it

 -